Vinicius-Madeira/Personal-Finance-Tracker/README.md

 1. Open the project in IntelliJ IDEA
 2. Find the main application class in `src/main/java/RastreamentoDeGastosApplication.java` (it has `@SpringBootApplication` annotation)
 3. Right-click on this class and select "Run"

-#### Using Eclipse

-1. Open the project in Eclipse
-2. Find the main application class in `src/main/java/RastreamentoDeGastosApplication.java` (it has `@SpringBootApplication` annotation)
-3. Right-click on this class and select "Run As" -> "Java Application"

-The backend will be available at `http://localhost:8080`

 ### Start the Frontend